Finding the Edge of AI Trust

 The GET endpoint I’d been hitting - that Claude had been testing - isn’t documented or officially supported.
 Use POST with a JSON body and everything works.
 All the data is there.

 The kicker: I couldn’t have verified this earlier.
 The API documentation was behind authentication I didn’t have access to.
-We were debugging blind - and the edge is hardest to see when you have no ground truth.
+We were debugging blind - and the edge is hardest to see when there’s no ground truth.

-The technical problem evaporated.
-The real damage didn’t.
+The technical problem evaporated, but the real damage didn’t.

 Stakeholders had wasted time on a non-problem.
 I’d built 1.5 hours of code that went straight to the trash.
 Worse, I’d confidently led my client down the wrong path, backed by a professional-looking report that turned out to be confidently wrong.

-The cost of falling over the edge scales with how fast you were moving.
-AI-first development is fast.
-So when you fall, you fall far.
+The cost of falling over the edge scales with how fast I was moving - AI-first development is fast, so when the fall comes, it goes far.

 I credited the client three hours - more than the total dev time wasted.
 It wasn’t really about the money.
 It was about acknowledging that I’d caused the disruption, even if the root cause was “the AI told me so.”